-C. OpenAPI
+B. OpenAPI

-One of the important aspects of generating REST services is a language-independent formulation of REST services.
+One of the important aspects of generating REST services is a language-independent.
 For this reason, the "OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 When properly defined, a consumer can understand and interact with the remote service with minimal implementation logic [1]."

-Hence the specification allows us to not only display the documentation but also allows us to use it to generate the clients and server stubs from it automatically.
-OpenAPI can be formulated as a YAML Ain't Markup Language (YAML) [40] file.
+Hence the purpose of the specification is not only to display the documentation but also to use it to generate the clients and server stubs from it automatically.
+OpenAPI can be formulated as a YAML Ain't Markup Language (YAML) [29] file.